-- Install the lower handlebar holders with them side having the greater distance "a" from the mounting bolt center facing forward. - Installing the lower handlebar holders in the reverse direction allow the front-to-rear offset amount of the handlebar position to be changed. - The upper handlebar holders should be installed with the punch marks "b" facing forward. - When installing the handlebar, make sure that right and left marks "c" are in place identically on both sides. - Install the handlebar so that the projection "d" of the upper handlebar holders is positioned at the mark on the handlebar as shown.
+- Install the lower handlebar holders with the side having the longer distance "a" from the mounting bolt center facing towards the rear side of the vehicle. - Installing the lower handlebar holders in the reverse direction allow the front-to-rear offset amount of the handlebar position to be changed. - The upper handlebar holders should be installed with the punch marks "b" facing forward. - When installing the handlebar, make sure that right and left marks "c" are in place identically on both sides. - Install the handlebar so that the projection "d" of the upper handlebar holders is positioned at the mark on the handlebar as shown.